-The Daugherty Water for Food Global Institute is pleased to introduce the “Water for Food Global Forum,” a virtual series of events over a one-month period that will convene leading international experts, growers and organizations to focus on achieving global water and food security.
-The Forum will focus on integrating knowledge and practice.
+The Daugherty Water for Food Global Institute held the “Water for Food Global Forum,” a virtual series of events over a one-month period in October 2021 that convened leading international experts, growers and organizations to focus on achieving global water and food security.
+The Forum focused on integrating knowledge and practice.

-In place of its flagship Water for Food Global Conference, in 2021 the institute is capturing the depth and breadth of its global connections and expertise through a variety of free, virtual events.
-The Forum will provide an opportunity for individuals with diverse areas of expertise and interest to learn about, collaborate and strategize solutions to pressing issues related to water and food, including those exacerbated by the COVID pandemic.
+In place of its flagship Water for Food Global Conference, in 2021 the institute is captured the depth and breadth of its global connections and expertise through a variety of free, virtual events.
+The Forum provided an opportunity for individuals with diverse areas of expertise and interest to learn about, collaborate and strategize solutions to pressing issues related to water and food, including those exacerbated by the COVID pandemic.

-Each week will focus on specific themes and feature both on-demand and live content, including keynotes from industry leaders, roundtables, farm and facility tours, Q&A/discussions, interactive workshops and networking opportunities.
+Each week focused on specific themes and feature both on-demand and live content, including keynotes from industry leaders, roundtables, farm and facility tours, Q&A/discussions, interactive workshops and networking opportunities.
 The events will serve as a springboard for future conversations.

 Theme topics will include: